JDIS/CSGamesSelectionPublic/FavoritePrime/README.md

 > My favorite prime is huge.
 HUUUUUUUGE.
 >
-> ....Actually, throughout my life, my two greatest assets have been prime
+> ....
+Actually, throughout my life, my two greatest assets have been prime
 > number stability and being, like, really smart.
 Crooked Intel also played
 > these cards very hard and, as everyone knows, went down in flames.
 I went from
 > VERY successful programmer, to top ringzer0 hacker to self-proclaimed crypto
 > expert (on my first try).
 I think that would qualify as not smart, but
-> genius....and a very stable genius at that!
+> genius.... and a very stable genius at that!

 ## Interception
-Bonjour cher hacker, grâce à un backdoor que nous avons inséré dans les CPUs Intel, nous avons réussi à lire un peu de mémoire de la machine d'une importante cible dont l'identité restera confidentielle.
+Bonjour cher hacker.
+Grâce à un backdoor que nous avons inséré dans les CPUs Intel, nous avons réussi à lire un peu de mémoire de la machine d'une importante cible dont l'identité restera confidentielle.